djalbat/easy-navigation/README.md

 `;
 ```

 Note the use of the grid template areas.
-These are not present on the accordion and associated navigation elements by default and must be added with custom styles.
+These are not present on the accordion and associated navigation by default and must be added with custom styles.
 Here is an example of styling the associated navigation:

 ```
 import { AccordionNavigation } from "easy-accordion";